 The third generation of computers was from 1964 to 1971 and these computers had high speed, better circuits in form of semiconductor chips.
 This was the age of silicon chips which increased the working speed of computers and allowed the manufacturers to make them smaller and least expensive.
 These third generation computers were using keyboards and monitors to interact and work.

 Fourth Generation Computers

 1971 to 2010 were the most influential years in terms of development and ease.
-These were the years when millions of transistors were placed on a single silicon chip and this technology was termed as monolithic integrated circuit technology.
+These were the years when millions of transistors were placed on a single silicon chip and this technology was termed as monolithically integrated circuit technology.
 It was the time when first microprocessor, the Intel 4004 chip was developed in 1971.
 The invention of Intel 4004 chip gave away to the fast growth of personal computer industry.
-During 70’s, Altair 8800 was developed that need to be assembled to be used but during early 80s, Commodore Pet, Apple II and the first IBM computer, were made that were already assembled and ready to use.
-Networking computers were formulated in 90s.
+During 70’s, Altair 8800 was developed that need to be assembled to be used but during the early 80s, Commodore Pet, Apple II, and the first IBM computer were made that were already assembled and ready to use.
+Networking computers were formulated in the 90s.
 The computers of the fourth generation also included laptops and smartphone devices.
-Graphical user interface, or GUI, was invented and the computer storage capacity and speed increased with a rapid pace.
+A Graphical user interface, or GUI, was invented and the computer storage capacity and speed increased at a rapid pace.